 In addition, the evaluation shows targeted legislative changes to address certain identified shortcomings of the Directives could be beneficial.
 For example, in light of recent developments in the digital economy, one such change could be enhancing the transparency of online platforms.
 Another could be introducing EU-level rights to remedies (such as right to terminate the contract or to receive a refund of the price paid) for victims of unfair commercial practices, in view of the still relatively high occurrence of such practices.

-- and will prepare an impact assessment, and, if necessary, present a legislative proposal.
+- and will prepare an impact assessment, and, if necessary, present legislative proposals.

-The Commission will undertake the following consultations for this Impact Assessment:
+The Commission carried out the following consultations for this Impact Assessment:

 - SME panel survey (July – September 2017);

-- Structured discussions planned for meetings with Member States authorities in July, September and October and via specific surveys on national situations within DG JUST networks: Consumer Protection Network (CPN – national ministries); Consumer Protection Co-operation network (CPC – consumer protection enforcement authorities) and European Consumer Consultative Group (ECCG – national consumer associations);
+- Structured discussions with Member States authorities and experts also via specific surveys within DG JUST networks such as Consumer Protection Network (CPN – national ministries); Consumer Protection Co-operation network (CPC – consumer protection enforcement authorities), European Consumer Consultative Group (ECCG – national consumer associations), European Judicial Network (EJN);

 - Continuation of the targeted consultation of the consumer and business organisations in the framework of the REFIT Stakeholder Consultation Group.